 The Biophysical Society of China

-In 2009, it established the Shitsan Pai Award, the highest biophysics honor in China, to award senior scientists who have made significant contributions to biophysics, as well as excellent young scientists and academic leaders who are pioneering on the frontline.
+In 2009, the BSC established the Shitsan Pai Award, the highest biophysics honor in China, to honor scientists who have made outstanding contributions to the biophysics sector, as well as an award for excellent young biophysicists.
+The awards are given every two years.